aliyun/aliyun-cli/README.md

 Key field:

-- mode: Specify the type of credentials returned
+- mode: Specifies the type of credentials returned, currently supports two types of static credentials.

 Example of the return of each credential type: